About Fig Loans

 Fig Loans offers two kinds of loans: a traditional loan and a credit builder loan.

-A traditional loan is when a financial institution gives you money and you pay them back for it.
+A traditional loan is when a financial institution gives you money and you pay them back for it via equal payments according to their repayment schedule.

-According to their website, Fig works with local lenders to pair you with a company who can provide you the money you need.
+According to their website, Fig works with local lenders in Texas to lend to Texas residents, while the fund the money themselves for customers in Missouri and Illinois.
 Traditional loans max out at $500 and have repayment terms of four months.

 The big question for any kind of short-term loan is how much you’ll pay in fees.
 Payday lenders tend to hammer you with fees and interest rates that send your APR into the hundreds.